Teaching Advanced Placement (TAVP)

 How is the program offered?

 The UALR TAVP Professional Development Program is offered through web-enhanced courses that you can complete from home and at the UALR AP Summer Institutes.
-In other words, the program is designed for busy teachers who are currently teaching or preparing to teach in Pre-AP and AP classrooms in their
+In other words, the program is designed for busy teachers who are currently teaching or preparing to teach in Pre-AP and AP classrooms in their schools.

 What are the benefits of the TAVP Professional Development Certificate Program?